-BOEMax was designed to help our clients create data driven cost estimates easier and faster.
+BOEMax, our propsal software, was designed to help our clients create data driven cost estimates easier and faster.
 The Process Library is just one of many functions built into BOEMax for this purpose.
-This blog is an introduction to the Process Library and how it can help cost estimators improve the quality of their cost estimate data.
+Here, we present an introduction to the Process Library and how it can help cost estimators improve the quality of their cost estimate data.

 About the BOEMax Process Library

 The purpose of the Process Library is to help you build and manage repeatable process templates all estimators can use as reliable source data for cost estimating.
 For each process template, you define a set of tasks, and then assign the labor, material, and other non-labor resource roles with labor hours or direct costs needed to complete each task in the process.

 For the labor hour and direct cost data in the Process Library templates, you can use historical performance and actual costs, historical bills of material, a master parts list, standards, or other validated source data.
 You can also include text documentation for the task or resource roles.
 The benefit?
 You have a consistent basis for estimators to produce quality cost estimates from reliable source data.

 The Process Library is a powerful tool that can be used in a variety of ways depending on your business environment.
 When cost estimators copy selected Process Library tasks with resource assignment data into their cost estimate project, they can apply multipliers to the source data to reflect specific proposal requirements.

 Steps for Establishing the Process Library in BOEMax

 There are a few up-front steps that need to be completed before the cost estimators can take advantage of the Process Library.
 You can start with a small set of common process templates and add to them over time.
 It is easy to import data into BOEMax estimate software from a variety of other systems using Excel, so you can take advantage of pulling historical source data from other systems of record to substantiate the data in the Process Library.